 Hi.
 First question, I was hoping to get some of the underlying expectations of the construction markets that underpin the EBIT and EPS forecasts.

-So the construction products group as a newly configured group over the past year under the leadership of Paul Hoongaboom and his team are off to a great start.
-And I think the results in the top line, which were up 3.6 percent, will reflect well when other similar companies put public there September 30 results.
-But we are exiting product lines and businesses that are lower margin.
-So that's having a negative effect.
+So the construction products group, as a newly configured group over the past year under the leadership of Paul Hungaboom and his team, are off to a great start.
+And I think the results in the top line, which were up 3.6%, will reflect well when other similar companies publish their September 30 results.
+But we are exiting product lines and businesses that are lower margin, so that's having a negative effect.
 The flip side is the integration of Drive-It and New Dura into the construction products group of Euclid and Tremco is kick-starting some growth and efficiency there.
-And Paul has assembled a really good team.
-And we're really excited about what we're seeing there.
-I think when you look at Q1 and you're going to see more of the same in Q2, the former industrial segment of RPM, which was our lowest margin business, is now reporting as our performance coatings group and our construction products group.
+And Paul has assembled a really good team, and we're really excited about what we're seeing there.
+I think when you look at Q1, and you're going to see more of the same in Q2, the former industrial segment of RPM, which was our lowest margin business, is now reporting as our performance coatings group and our construction products group.
 And you're seeing significant margin improvement in both.
-And the opportunities in both of those segments to consolidate some former independent businesses, save some cost and take a more global approach to their markets is pretty exciting.
+And the opportunities in both of those segments to consolidate some former independent businesses, save some costs,

 I guess the only comment I would make about our start to the second quarter is the geographic trends aren't changing.
 Europe is not any better.
 The UK Brexit situation, if anything, is worse.
 Latin America is a mixed bag.
 Brazil is recovering nicely after nearly three years of challenges.
-On the flip side, Argentina, which is smaller for us but still an area where we have business in both industrial and consumer markets, is a mess.
-So that's a mixed bag.
+On the flip side, Argentina, which is smaller for us but still an area where we have business industrial and consumer markets is a mess, so that's a mixed bag.
 The last comment I'll make is if June was September, we would have had a better first quarter.
-The sun's shining and if you're in our consumer business or our construction products business, that's a good thing.
-It's only one month out of the quarter.
-But it certainly helped us.
-And it is part of the reason why we feel like in our forecast you'll see some slightly better sales numbers year over year in Q2 than we saw in Q1.
+The sun's shining, and if you're in our consumer business or our construction products business, that's a good thing.
+It's only one month out of the quarter, but it certainly helped us, and it's part of the reason why we feel like In our forecast, you'll see some slightly better sales numbers year over year in Q2 than we saw in Q1.

 Perfect.
 Thank you very much.